Yuta Okkotsu: Popularity

 In a Viz Media popularity poll conducted in March 2021, Yuta was voted as the eighth-most-popular character in the Jujutsu Kaisen franchise.
-In a second poll taken in December 2021 by Shonen Jump, he was voted the eighth most popular character once again.
-To promote the series, Yuta's outfit was added to the NetEase video game Knives Out and a figurine of Yuta holding Rika was released by Shibuya Scramble Figure.
+In another poll conducted in December 2021 by Weekly Shōnen Jump, he was voted the eighth most popular character once again.
+To promote the series, Yuta's outfit was added to the NetEase video game Knives Out, and a figurine of Yuta holding Rika was released by Shibuya Scramble Figure.
 A replica of Yuta's sword featuring the shadows of his energy was also produced.
+According to EpicStream, Yuta's Expansion Domain against Sukuna was became hot topic when revealed in the manga in February 2024; It was nicknamed by the fandom as "Unlimited Blade Works" due to its similarities with a dimension from the visual novel Fate/stay Night in which the protagonist Shirou Emiya and his future persona Archer due how the characters draw a large amount of swords when preparing to fight with all their might.